-Please note that cardholder data is provided by the National Entitlement Card Programme Office (NECPO) as at close of business 31 October 2023.
+Please note that cardholder data is provided by the National Entitlement Card Programme Office (NECPO) as at close of business 31 October 2024.
 NECPO support the 32 local authorities by assisting with the integration of various national and local public services on the National Entitlement Card (NEC) and are the joint controller with local authorities of this data.
-NECPO are working with stakeholders and partners to carry out a data cleansing exercise of the customer database which may impact cardholder numbers when records are updated.
+NECPO are working with stakeholders and partners to carry out various data cleansing exercises of the customer database, such as mortality screening, which may impact cardholder numbers.
+The impact of the work undertaken in this area in the last year is likely to account for part of the drop in cardholders within the Older & Disabled scheme, since last reporting of these figures in 2023.
+Further data-matching checks are being planned for 2025 and beyond.